Child Custody Laws in India: Different Types, Rights or Responsibilities

 • Under Hindu law, the father traditionally holds the position of natural guardian with the primary right of custody, as codified in Section 6 of the Hindu Minority and Guardianship Act, 1956.
 Children in India aged between 5 and 18 have historically been under the custody of the father.
 However, in the case of Geeta Hariharan v Reserve Bank of India, the Supreme Court ruled that the mother’s claim to custody is viable only in the event of the father’s death or absence.

-• If the court finds that neither parent is capable or willing to adequately care for the child in their best interest, custody may be awarded to close relatives.
+• If the court finds neither parent capable or willing to adequately care for the child in their best interest, custody may be awarded to close relatives.
 In the absence of suitable relatives, custody may be granted to a capable third party at the court’s discretion.

 Muslim Law